sibgit/sibgit.github.io/exercises_first_steps.md

 2. On your personal branch, **edit the HTML file corresponding to your animal**.
-   The topics that each member of the team has to work on are listed in the Google doc - see the **Task** column of the GitHub user name table.
+   The topics that each member of the team has to work on are listed in the Google doc - see the **Task** column of the table.
    In the HTML file, the `??` mark the positions where you have to add your content (make sure to remove the `??` after you are done editing).
    * For the team member with the task "Animal name", make sure to include the [binomial name](https://en.wikipedia.org/wiki/Binomial_nomenclature) of the species as well, e.g. "Pallas's cat (*Otocolobus manul*)"